sebgoa/cloudstack-books/en/book.markdown

     Installing RDoc documentation for knife-cloudstack-0.0.14...

-You will then need to define your PRODUCT endpoint and your credentials in a *knife.rb* file like so:
+You will then need to define your CloudStack endpoint and your credentials in a *knife.rb* file like so:

     knife[:cloudstack_url] = "http://yourcloudstackserver.com:8080/client/api